apostrophecms-legacy/apostrophe-schemas/README.md

 #### Altering Fields: The Hard Way

 There is also an `alterFields` option available.
 This must be a function which receives the fields array as its argument and modifies it.
 Most of the time you will not need this option; see `removeFields`, `addFields` and `orderFields`.
 It is mostly useful if you want to make one small change to a field that is already rather complicated.
 Note you must modify the existing array of fields in place.

+#### Refining Existing Schemas With Refine

+Sometimes you'll want a modified version of an existing schema. `schemas.refine` is the simplest way to do this:

+var newSchema = schemas.refine(schema, {
+  addFields: ...,
+  removeFields ..., etc
+});

+The options are exactly the same as the options to `compose`.